 Here is a list of known food to increase breast milk supply –

-- Fennel & Fenugreek Seeds – The most common breast milk increase food that the older women traditionally swear by are fennel and fenugreek seeds.
+1. Fennel & Fenugreek Seeds – The most common breast milk increase food that older women traditionally swear by are fennel and fenugreek seeds.
 Both of these contain phytoestrogens and are known to be the best foods to increase breast milk supply.
-Add it to boiled water, to tea or eat them roasted or raw.
+Add it to boiled water, to tea, or eat them roasted or raw.

-- Papaya - is a superfood that is also great for your gut; consume it raw or ripe, cook it into a soup, or make a salad out of it.
-In addition, papaya is a superfruit and is among known foods to increase breast milk supply in new moms.
+6. Papaya - is a superfood that is also great for your gut; consume it raw or ripe, cook it into a soup, or make a salad out of it.
+In addition, papaya is a super fruit and is among the known foods to increase breast milk supply in new moms.

-- Holy Basil – Also known as Tulsi, Holy Basil is India's trusted kitchen herb used in tea and water for generations to help lactating mothers improve their milk supply.
+7. Holy Basil – Also known as Talsi, Holy Basil is India's trusted kitchen herb used in tea and water for generations to help lactating mothers improve their milk supply.

-- Apricots – Rich in calcium and fibres, Apricots are beneficial both during pregnancy and after delivery.
-They are known to help stabilise hormonal imbalance and help with low milk supply.
+8. Apricots – Rich in calcium and fibers, Apricots are beneficial both during pregnancy and after delivery.
+They are known to help stabilize hormonal imbalance and help with low milk supply.

-- Moringa – Drumsticks or Moringa are rich in iron and calcium.
-It is believed that the calcium content in it aids in increasing breastmilk supply.
+9. Moringa – Drumsticks or Moringa is rich in iron and calcium.
+It is believed that the calcium content in it aids in increasing breast milk supply.
 Apart from adding the drumsticks to your daily food, you can also try a tea made from moringa leaves or ask your doctor if you can use Moringa capsules.

 Top 3 Anti-lactogenic Food Items